garysheng/hyperagentmonorepo/documentation/spec.md

     - Configure build to run `yarn install && yarn build`.
 2. **Supabase** →
     - Store DB schema, run migrations, and deploy Edge Functions.
-    - Provide environment variables for Twitter credentials (although each celebrity’s data is in the DB, you might store the master or fallback config here).
+    - Provide environment variables for Twitter credentials (although each celebrity's data is in the DB, you might store the master or fallback config here).
 3. **Cron Job**
     - The hourly function can be hosted:
         - In a Next.js serverless route with a scheduling service.